RamonJWS/fast-api-blog/README.md

 ## Improvements:

-- Add in async await for concurrent jobs.
 - Add in user accounts and authentication.
 - Only allow creator or admin of blog to delete blog post.
+- Change from sqlite to MySql -> better security, allows for multiple connections at once, better user roles.
-- Add in inappropriate image and text classifier to remove explicit content.
+- Add in text and image classification for unwanted content.